 A compound of six traditional Thai houses built by the American silk trader who disappeared in 1967.
 The best Bangkok museum for understanding traditional Thai domestic architecture and decorative arts.
 English-language guided tours run hourly.
 No self-guided option inside the main houses.

 At 6am on a weekday, Lumphini Park is doing something that has nothing to do with tourism.
 Groups of older Thai men and women are moving through tai chi forms near the lake.
 A sound system somewhere is playing aerobics music that hasn’t been updated since the 1990s.
 People are walking with the purposeful rhythm of people who have done this every morning for years.
-The park is 142 acres in the middle of Silom and it runs its own quiet rhythm entirely separate from the city around it.
+The park is 142 acres in the middle of Silom, and it runs its own quiet rhythm entirely separate from the city around it.

 Lumphini Park (สวนลุมพินี)

-Diego Delso / Wikimedia (CC BY-SA 3.0)9.
-Chinatown / Yaowarat (ไชน่าทาวน์) Night Food Scene
+9. Chinatown / Yaowarat (ไชน่าทาวน์) Night Food Scene

 Yaowarat Road at 8pm is a particular kind of sensory experience that resists description but rewards showing up.
 The gold shops that line the street are still lit, their windows dense with 96.5% gold jewelry that Bangkok’s Chinese community has been buying here for a hundred and fifty years.
-Between them, the street food vendors have set up their carts, and the smoke from the charcoal grills has reached a point where it softens everything into orange.
+Between them, the street food vendors have set up their carts, and the smoke from the charcoal grills has reached the point where it softens everything into orange.

 Chinatown and Yaowarat Night Food (ไชน่าทาวน์)

-Deepak-nsk / Wikimedia (CC0)Contemporary Bangkok: rooftop bars, malls, and modern landmarks
+Contemporary Bangkok across rooftop bars, malls, and modern landmarks

 10. MOCA Bangkok (Museum of Contemporary Art)